Here's a good rehab program to help an injured athlete stay fit

-The first thing to do is obviously to get treatment, but the very next thing is to redesign the programme and start on rehabilitation.
-A few days away from the regular training programme can have a very beneficial effect, particularly if the athlete has been training very hard.
+The first thing to do is to get treatment, but the very next thing is to redesign the programme and start on rehabilitation.
+A few days away from the regular training programme can have a very beneficial effect, mainly if the athlete has been training very hard.
 The injury may force them to take a rest, which the body needs, and they will be much better for it.
-However, total inactivity is a bad thing, especially since most top-class sportsmen are accustomed to an organised programme and may lose their sense of direction if deprived of it.
+However, total inactivity is a bad thing, especially since most top-class athletes are accustomed to an organised programme and may lose their sense of direction if deprived of it.

 The attributes, which make a good runner, are:

 For attribute A, we can recommend cycling, both static and outdoor, swimming, including "wet-vest" interval training or using an ergometer either of the rowing type or the cross-country skiing type.
 Daily monitoring of their resting pulse rate and use of a pulse monitor to get the required exercise level will maintain or even improve their cardiovascular system.

 For attribute B, the athlete needs to weigh himself/herself regularly, watch food intake, and burn off enough calories in the various types of exercise to keep the weight down to its normal level.

 For attribute C, weight training using fixed resistance, as in the Multigym or Nautilus systems, is the best thing, but the other activities will help.
 The attraction of weight training is that it is measurable, and the athlete can work to a schedule and see that they are improving both strength and endurance in the exercises they are allowed to do.